 Australia’s child support formula performs poorly in many respects.
-For example, our system:
+Our system:

-These problems can be avoided or greatly lessened.
-In fact, a host of improvements are possible while better achieving the essential goal, which is to ensure children receive proper financial support from their parents.
+These problems can be avoided or greatly reduced.
+A range of improvements is possible.
+The essential goal remains the same: ensuring children receive proper financial support from their parents.

-Here we explain what has gone wrong by dissecting flaws in the income-shares formula.
-At the same time, we detail how, by making each parent responsible for half the care of their child, Australia can have a fairer, better system.
+Here, we explain what has gone wrong by dissecting flaws in the income-shares formula.
+We also detail how making each parent responsible for half the care of their child can create a fairer, better system in Australia.

-To show the performance improvement that can be achieved, we provide a series of child support examples.
-In each case, support is calculated using 3 different models: time sharing, a hybrid system, and income shares.
+To demonstrate the potential improvements, we provide a series of child support examples.
+In each case, support is calculated using three different models: time-sharing, a hybrid system, and income shares.

-As we hope you’ll come to appreciate, the new formulas comprehensively outperform the current system.
-They improve fairness and productivity enormously.
-And they act to boost the living standards of Australia’s children by encouraging parents to be better providers.
+We hope you’ll see that the new formulas outperform the current system.
+They greatly improve fairness and productivity.
+They also boost the living standards of Australia’s children by encouraging parents to be better providers.

 Dr Andrew Lancaster